eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 This section lists the requirements to be met by Relying Parties:
 - A Relying Party  SHALL implement the protocols specified in Annex A
+- A Relying party SHALL accept Proof of Age attestations that comply with the data model set in Section 4.5
 - A Relying Party SHALL validate the authenticity and the integrity of a presented Proof of Age attestation.
-- A Relying Party SHALL validate that the Attestation Provider of a presented Proof of Age attestation is authorized to issue Proof of Age attestations.
+- A Relying Party SHALL validate that the Attestation Provider of a presented Proof of Age attestation is authorized to issue Proof of Age attestations using the Trusted List provided by the Commission.
 - A Relying Party SHALL evaluate that a presented Proof of Age attestation.

+## 3.4 Trusted list

+- The Commission SHALL deploy and manage Trusted Lists (ETSI) of Attestation Providers

 # 4. Architecture
 The age verification solution defined in this document is guided by several key